mroberge/hydrofunctions/docs/installation.rst

 =================

 Anaconda is a free, open-source Python distribution.
-It bundles important scientific software like Jupyter notebooks and the Spyder IDE all into one pre-configured, pre-compiled download, along with a huge number of scientific libraries (packages).
+It bundles important scientific software like Jupyter notebooks, VS Code, and the Spyder IDE all into one pre-configured, pre-compiled download, along with a huge number of scientific libraries (packages).
 It also includes a tool, `conda`, which manages and updates these packages.
 Conda also creates 'environments', which are isolated